HSBC springs surprise with strong profit growth

 Europe’s biggest bank by assets has reaped the benefits of a thorough restructuring after the global financial crisis, but investors have lately worried about rising costs as new CEO John Flint steps up investments.

-While HSBC reported the metric in negative territory for the third quarter, Flint said the bank is on track for it to swing to positive by the end of the year.
+While HSBC reported the metric in negative territory for the third quarter, Mr Flint said the bank was on track for it to swing to positive by the end of the year.

 The cost reduction came as HSBC nears the end of a decade of expensive restructuring following the 2008 crisis.